hardeep74644/Library-Room-Booking-App/README.md

    - Suggested initial account: `admin@yourlibrary.com`

 2. **Initialize Sample Data:**
-   - Access `init-db.html` (restrict this file in production)
+   - Use the admin dashboard to add rooms after logging in as a librarian
-   - Add sample rooms or create rooms through the admin dashboard
+   - Click "Add Room" to create new study rooms

 ### For End Users